Ellipsis-Labs/rpcx-hello-world/README.md

 # RpcX Hello World Program

-A simple guide to getting started with rpcX (RPC Extensions) from Ellipsis Labs.
+A simple guide to getting started with rpcX from Ellipsis Labs.

 See the [Atlas documentation](https://docs.atlas.xyz/rpc/rpcx/tutorial/custom) for a step-by-step guide to using this repo.